Marine surveyor: Qualities and qualifications

-Marine surveying continues to be a largely unregulated industry allowing individuals from various backgrounds to practice as surveyors.
-Generally, involves a working knowledge of the ship's electrical and mechanical systems, and a fundamental understanding of boat design and construction.
+Marine surveying continues to be a largely unregulated industry, allowing individuals from various backgrounds to practice as surveyors.
+The profession generally involves a working knowledge of the ship's electrical and mechanical systems, and a fundamental understanding of boat design and construction.
 Moreover, it is customary for marine surveyors to carry errors and omissions insurance, also referred to as professional indemnity insurance, as a form of protection against potential liabilities.

 A marine surveyor who is a member of a professional body such as the Society of Accredited Marine Surveyors (USA) or the International Institute of Marine Surveying is more likely to be hired by a client.

 When it comes to defining the qualities and qualifications of a marine surveyor, a memorandum of 1834 states:

 “The utmost care and discrimination have been exercised by the Committee in the selection of men [and women] of talent, integrity, and firmness as Surveyors, on whom the practical efficacy of the system and the contemplated advantages must so materially depend; the Committee has in their judgment appointed those persons only…who appeared to them to be most competent to discharge the important duties of their situations with fidelity and ability, and to ensure strict and impartial justice to all parties whose property shall come under their supervision.”